- Purchase the complete Expat Arrivals Sweden Guide (PDF)

-Expats will have to pay the Bostadsförmedlinge a fee to place them in accommodation and the waiting list is usually very long.
+Expats will have to pay the Bostadsförmedlinge a fee to place them in accommodation and the waiting list is usually rather long.
 Because of this, many expats use private housing companies to find accommodation in Sweden.

 These housing companies can find “second-hand” rentals that are not directly leased by the owner to a tenant.
-These are much easier to find than direct rentals and expats won’t need a Swedish identity number to qualify.
+These are much easier to find than direct rentals, and expats won’t need a Swedish identity number to qualify.
 The expat tenant will then sign a lease with the holder of the first-hand rental contract.

 Usually, expats will have to pay one month’s rent as a deposit on the property.
 It is also expected that a tenant gives three months’ notice before moving out.
-Expats should ensure that they have read their lease agreements carefully before signing anything.
+Expats should ensure that they have read their lease agreement carefully before signing anything.

 There are no restrictions on foreigners buying property in Sweden.
 Property prices are lower than many other European countries, but are rising steadily.
 As with rentals, prices in large cities such as Stockholm and Gothenburg are much higher than in outlying areas.

 Expats should look in local newspapers, online, and contact estate agencies for listings.
 Estate agents usually charge from three to five percent of the sale price for their service.
 Expats will also have to pay a 20 percent deposit to the seller to secure the property once their offer has been accepted.